-A key aspect of the groups research involves working with vulnerable people and communities, mental health in aging populations, coercion and safety, service user involvement and partnership working including advocacy.
-Professor Joy Duxbury chairs the MHRU and oversees the Centre for Mental Health and Wellbeing.
+A key aspect of our research involves working with vulnerable people and communities, mental health in aging populations, coercion and safety, service user involvement and partnership working including advocacy.

-To find out more about research in Mental Health and Wellbeing, contact Professor Joy Duxbury:
+To find out more about research in Mental Health and Wellbeing, contact Professor Mick McKeown:

-A key area focuses on service users’ and carers’ experiences including the funding of a Community Engagement and Service User and Carer Support project, which attracts international recognition.
+A key area of impact focuses on service users’ and carers’ experiences including the funding of a Community Engagement and Service User and Carer Support project, which attracts international recognition.
 We provide advice, support and training for mental health service user researchers.
-Following a successful funded research project from the DH members of our team inform the government on policy for advocacy services.

 Our ‘Whittingham Lives’ project and bringing together a community of people to investigate and learn from the historical accounts of mental health care hence having a direct local impact but learning that will have a much wider impact.

 Our philosophers led on the Oxford Textbook of Philosophy and Psychiatry.